Jackson Barton: Las Vegas Raiders

 On September 21, 2021, Barton was signed off the Giants' practice squad by the Las Vegas Raiders.
-He appeared in two games for the team, playing three snaps versus Washington in week 13, and three snaps against Kansas City in week 14.
+He appeared in two games for the team, playing three snaps versus the Washington Commanders in Week 13, and three snaps against the Kansas City Chiefs in Week 14.

 On October 1, 2022, Barton was waived by the Raiders and re-signed to the practice squad.
 On October 26, 2022, Barton was signed to the active roster.

+Arizona Cardinals

+On April 14, 2023, Barton signed with the Arizona Cardinals.
+He was released on August 29, and re-signed to the practice squad.
+He signed a reserve/future contract on January 8, 2024.

+Barton was waived by the Cardinals on August 27, 2024, and re-signed to the practice squad.
+He was promoted to the active roster on December 24.

+Cleveland Browns

+On June 9, 2025, Barton signed with the Cleveland Browns.
+He was released on August 24.

 Personal life

-Barton's younger brother, Cody, was drafted by the Seattle Seahawks in the third round of the 2019 NFL Draft.
+Barton has two younger brothers who also play football and are both linebackers: Cody, who was drafted by the Seattle Seahawks in the third round of the 2019 NFL Draft, and currently plays for the Tennessee Titans; and Lander, who currently plays college football for Utah.
 His sister, Dani, is a member of the United States women's national volleyball team.